 PASSIVE VOICE: ‘the button [object] is clicked by the user [subject].’

 The latter is much more wordy, and slower to read, than the former.
 Eliminate passive voice from your documentation as far as possible.

 Pro tip: The free tool Hemingway will tell you when you’re using passive voice by highlighting the text.

 Sometimes your documentation is improved with a simple screenshot or diagram – especially when you’re describing a lot of tasks based on a software interface.
 An image is worth a thousand words, after all.

 Make sure your images are not the only way you are conveying meaning.
 This is because images are not accessible, may not load, and may not be viewable on a small screen (mobile device) anyway.

-Chargify includes a custom illustration for their Getting Started documentation:
+For example, Chargify – an online billing software – includes a custom illustration for their Getting Started documentation: